 Another option is search engine optimisation (SEO) which tends to have a better ROI than pay-per-click ads but it takes time to have an impact.
 Both options can work well together in a combined digital marketing campaign but will still need a sizeable budget.

 Clearly then, any sort of digital marketing campaign requires investment but it is possible to do some of the work yourself to keep costs as low as possible, and to ensure that the visitors you do have are converting well.

 Here are just 3 expert tips from the SEO Consultancy Ditto Digital that will help your SEO and digital marketing efforts and boost web traffic.

-Well-researched, interesting content will attract and engage visitors so it is essential to produce good, unique content on a regular basis, preferably weekly but at least once a month.
+Well-researched, interesting content will attract and engage visitors so it is essential to produce good, unique content on a regular basis, preferably weekly but at least once a month and the Best SEO Company in India can help.
 Don’t overthink what to write about just get started and write naturally for your audience.
 Later on you can go back and edit the content to better optimise it for search engines but to help you get started just think about your readers not the search engines.
 And if your budget is too tight to buy professional stock images to enhance your content then a good pro tip from the guys at 9BlogTips.com is to use UnSplash.com for free, attribution-free images.

 Page Titles & Descriptions

 You may have heard SEO professionals talk about meta-data but initially all you really need to worry about are 2 simple pieces of metadata: the page title and page description.
 You need to make sure that every page on your website has a unique title and description.
 The title and description appear in the organic search listings so this is the chance to encourage people to click on your website when they’re searching.